dariusf/dariusf.github.io/about.md

 permalink: /about/
 ---

-I'm interested in functional programming languages and formal systems, as I believe they enable more principled ways of solving problems.
-I'm also a big fan of declarative paradigms like logic programming and ASP.

-Outside of work, I dabble in game design and music, and occasionally read and write fiction.
+I'm all about finding principled ways to solve problems (with computers) and making people around me more productive.
+To that end, I'm interested in functional programming, formal systems, program analysis, and declarative paradigms such as logic programming and ASP; powerful tools are essential if we wish to tackle more complex problems.

+I am an occasional game developer and also enjoy building and working with interactive systems; a tight feedback loop does wonders for productivity and UX.

+On weekends, I sing with [The Crescendos](https://www.instagram.com/the_crescendos/) and [Acappella Anonymous](https://www.instagram.com/acappellaanonymous/).

+I've participated in [NaNoWriMo](https://www.nanowrimo.org/) several times but have never won.
+My most stubborn attempt saw me continue writing for the next 13 months, producing 110K words of rambling prose which I never looked at again.